Advanced Thermal Management and Miniaturization Solutions for 5G-Ready Devices

 (Steps 1 - 4 are repeated continuously)

 The Vapor Chamber is a hollow structure comprised of flat metal plates affixed together, with a capillary tube called a "wick" spanning across, and a working liquid such as pure water sealed inside.
-The way it lowers the internal temperature of the device is by diffusing heat by means of a repetitive of the process where a heat-generating component such as an IC becomes hot enough for the sealed liquid to evaporate, spread out over the space inside the chamber, and then condense back into a liquid again.
+It lowers the device's temperature through a cyclical process: the working fluid evaporates, spreads heat inside the chamber, and condenses back to liquid form, repeating continuously.

 Vapor Chamber Components